 South Pole Station is a fairly large campus, encompassing a single elevated station, as well as several dozen outbuildings.
 Energy demands here are diverse and representative of a similarly-sized campus back home, though of course with increased heating load.

-Except for a small amount of gasoline (“mogas”) that we use to power snowmobiles, light trucks, and portable power equipment, energy at South Pole Station comes exclusively from burning AN-8 fuel.
+We use a small amount of gasoline (“mogas”) to power snowmobiles, light trucks, and portable power equipment.
+But besides that, energy at South Pole Station comes entirely from burning AN-8 fuel.
 We burn this in our primary power plant generators, as well as in boilers to heat outbuildings, and in heavy equipment used around campus.

 We use generated electricity to run everything you need on a modern campus – pumps, compressors, blowers, heat trace cabling for plumbing, lights, an elevator, IT equipment, kitchen equipment, a sauna, science projects, and a variety of miscellaneous plug loads.